WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Logo</summary>
-    Printed above the menu options<br>
+    Printed above the menu options.<br>
     The logo consists of a trailer with the program name inside: TRAILERS DEMAND PLANNER.<br>
-    It gives the user a brief graphical introduction what is the program about.<br> User stories covered: 1.
+    It gives the user a brief graphical introduction what is the program about.
+    User stories covered: 1.
     <img src="docs/features/logo.png">
 </details>

 <details>
     <summary>Main menu</summary>
-    Prints menu options<br>
+    Prints menu options.<br>
     Displays all options of the program from: 0 - 9.<br>
     Informs the user what can be done in the program and displays the number to be entered to select the option.<br> User stories covered: 2, 12, 13.